• Skip to primary navigation

 Heat the chocolate and the cream just until it starts to get very warm and nearly steamy.
 Stir it well to finish melting the chocolate, then add the remaining milk.

 You can make yourself a white chocolate ganache and store it so you can add what you want to make hot chocolate in the future.
 The chocolate and cream we heat is basically like making a quick ganache, so this is something you can do in big batches and grab when you want to make another white hot chocolate.
+It is almost like your own white hot chocolate mix.

 You can keep the ganache in an airtight container and keep it at room temperature for about 3 - 4 days, or in the refrigerator for up to a week.
-When you are ready to make a mug, take out about ¼ cup of the ganache and add it to hot milk and stir!
+When you are ready to make a mug, take out about ¼ cup of the ganache and add it to hot milk and stir.

 Storage and batch making